 In addition to park funding, and to ensure an excellent state park system that is relevant for all Missourians, we strive to connect Missourians to the outdoors, with a priority on underserved populations, including urban and rural youth and seniors.

 MPA’s Underserved Populations Outreach Program (UPOP) introduces underserved youth to our state parks and historic sites.
 MPA provides funding to partner organizations in Kansas City, St. Louis, Columbia, and Joplin.
 New for 2020, MPA received a grant to expand the program to the Ozarks and youth from the Salem area visited Echo Bluff, Montauk, and Current River State Parks.
 UPOP fieldtrips include activities like fishing, bird watching and bike rides at Katy Trail State Park.
 The activities are free so that participants can take part in the program regardless of their economic ability.

 The “Seniors to State Parks Program” is a partnership between Missouri State Parks and MPA that provides fieldtrips and a tram for seniors to explore state parks and enjoy Missouri’s outdoors and its past.
 This program was first launched in 2015 and is funded by MPA through a generous endowment received from Ben and Bettie Breeding to be used exclusively for this purpose.

-MPA is a 501-c-3 not-for-profit, member-supported organization run entirely by volunteers.
-We have more than 3,000 loyal members throughout Missouri and beyond, and we always welcome new members and volunteers who care about our state parks and want to help.
+MPA is constantly looking for new ways to enhance the park system for enjoyment by citizens and visitors alike.
+We always welcome new members and volunteers who care about our state parks and want to help.